gutorres93/airbnb_seattle/README.md

 ## Results

-In this [blog](https://gutorres93.github.io/udacity_p1/) you can find the solution to the questions asked above.
+In this [blog](https://gutorres93.github.io/udacity_p1/) you can find the solutions to the questions asked above.

 ## Licensing, Authors, Acknowledgements